CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

 ### 1. Autodesk Revit

-- The carrier of this project, where all the works are shown.
+- The carrier of this project, where all the works are shown

 #### 1.1 Installation